 For that, we have to use the apt-purge command, which will ensure that no dependencies should be left over on your system.

-Read more about the list of apt command’s which many users still don’t know.
+Also Read: List of apt command’s which many users still don’t know

 Backup or Remove the MYSQL Directory

-Once you complete the above steps, we need to remove residual files which present in /etc and /var/lib/mysql directory.
+Once you complete the above steps, we need to remove the residual or so called orphan files that are present in the /etc/mysql/ and /var/lib/mysql/ directories.

-I strongly recommend you to rename the directory instead of removing it.
-If you wish to recover any piece of information in the future, it will be easy for you.
+It’s optional, but I strongly recommend you to rename the directory instead of removing it.
+If you wish to recover any piece of information in the future, it will be easy for you to look into backup.

 To take a backup of the respective directory, pass the below command: